mandeeps708/detoxify/README.md

+# Detoxify

+A hugo theme based on Detox.

+Detoxifies the Detox theme even more by removeing jQuery and fittext.js :D

+---

 # Detox

 Detox is a beautiful theme, originally created to work with [Ghost](http://www.ghost.org).
 I wanted a copy of this theme for use with [Hugo](http://gohugo.io).